 Honors Scholarships may be awarded to incoming freshmen of exceptional academic potential who have been fully accepted for admission before mid-February.
 Awards are competitive and contingent on participation in the annual Honors Competition which takes place on campus in early spring.
 Participation in the Honors Competition is by invitation only.

 All Honors Scholarships are renewable for four consecutive academic years (eight semesters), provided the student remains in good academic standing and enrolled in the Honors program.
 Should a student not continue enrollment in the Honors program, the Honors Scholarship may be replaced with an alternative award of lesser value.
 Students receiving these scholarships must file the Free Application for Federal Student Aid (FAFSA) by March 30 each year.
 These scholarships do not cover course overloads or books.

 William J. Porter Honors Scholarship

 The William J. Porter Honors Scholarship covers full-time tuition, double room and full meal plan.
 All federal and state entitlement programs, as well as state merit-based awards and other outside scholarships will be applied toward the value of this scholarship, only one (1) will be awarded.

 Presidential Honors Scholarship

 Scholarship covers full-time tuition.
 The value of the Florida Resident Access Grant (FRAG) must be applied toward the value of this scholarship.
 All other gift and financial aid awarded the student may be applied toward Direct Costs, only two (2) will be awarded.

 Jacksonville University Honors Scholarship

 This award replaces any academic or talent scholarships awarded prior to participation in the Honors Competition.
 All other gift and financial aid awarded the student may be applied toward direct costs.

 Jacksonville University President's Scholarship

-This scholarship is awarded to valedictorians graduating from high schools located in Duval, Baker, Flagler, Clay, Nassau and St. Johns counties in Florida.
+This scholarship is awarded to valedictorians graduating from high schools located in Duval, Baker, Clay, Nassau, and St. Johns counties in Florida.
 Only one (1) scholarship will be awarded in each county and will require the valedictorians to complete an additional essay prompt.
-The amount of the President’s Scholarship may be adjusted to maintain compliance with institutional, state and federal awarding guidelines, however recipients are guaranteed that 100% of tuition will be covered from gift sources.
+The amount of the President’s Scholarship may be adjusted to maintain compliance with institutional, state, and federal awarding guidelines, however recipients are guaranteed that 100% of tuition will be covered from gift sources.